Gooogr/Idioms_spotter/README.md

 bash train.sh
 ```

-## Running API
+## Running web app with API
+The application consists of two containers:
+* Model backend based on FastAPI
+* Web application build on Streamlit

-You can specify model folder manually and run
+You can specify model folder manually inside `docker-compose.yaml`and run
 ```
 docker-compose up --build
 ```